 We are using the latest connectivity technology to deliver a natural experience to users of the system.
 In contrast to so much of the activity in the ‘Smart City’ space we are collecting and storing as few data as possible.
 Users of the system only need to register once, logging the help they would like the system to provide and the ID of their smartphone or key fob.
 No e-mail address, phone number or any other personal details are required.
 From then on whenever their phone or fob is detected by a responsive item it will automatically provide the help they had requested without them needing to do a thing.

-Prototypes of Responsive Street Furniture are available to view (and try out) as part of the 2015 ‘Designs of the Year‘ exhibition at the Design Museum in London from the 25th of March to the 23rd of August.
+Prototypes of Responsive Street Furniture were available to view (and try out) as part of the 2015 ‘Designs of the Year‘ exhibition at the Design Museum in London from the March 2015 to April 2016.

-A responsive bollard has also been installed as part of New London Architecture’s Never Mind the Bollards exhibition on Store Street.
+A responsive bollard has was also installed as part of New London Architecture’s Never Mind the Bollards exhibition on Store Street.
 Below is a video of it working.